bookofproofs/bookofproofs.github.io/_sources/history/19th-century/clifford.md

 7. Demonstrated the triple-locus construction (showing how the intersection of three spheres is a circle with a center at their common intersection).
 8. Explored theology and metaphysical issues through logic.

-Born 4 May1845, Exeter, Devon, England.
+Born 4 May 1845, Exeter, Devon, England.
 Died 3 March 1879, Madeira Islands, Portugal.

 View full biography at [MacTutor](https://mathshistory.st-andrews.ac.uk/Biographies/Clifford/)